helenetran3/MER-Databases-and-Emotion-Ambiguity/README.md

 State-of-the-art of databases used in **Multimodal Emotion Recognition** and comprised at least the visual and vocal modalities.

-We also propose a focus on the representation of **emotional ambiguity** in these databases.
+We also propose a focus on the representation of **ambiguity in emotional models** for each database.
 We define emotional ambiguity as the difficulty for humans to identify, express and recognize an emotion with certainty.

-In the following, databases will be divided into two categories: those with a [discrete representation](#Discrete-Emotion-Representation) of emotions and those with a [continuous representation](#Continuous-Emotion-Representation).
+In the following, databases will be divided into two categories: those with a [discrete representation](#Discrete-Emotion-Representation) and those with a [continuous representation](#Continuous-Emotion-Representation).
 Databases marked with a * offer both approaches.

 ## Discrete Emotion Representation